 TENS shows moderate evidence supporting its use.
 Low-frequency and high-intensity are thought to be the most effective for phantom limb pain.

-Mirror therapy: A randomized trial of mirror therapy in patients with lower leg amputation showed a significant benefit of phantom limb pain.
-Another study was minimally helpful
+Mirror therapy: A small randomized trial of mirror therapy in patients with lower leg amputation showed a significant benefit of phantom limb pain.
+Another study was minimally helpful.

 Biofeedback shows limited evidence.